k0pak4/groupme-clj/README.md

 # groupme-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to wrap the [GroupMe API](https://dev.groupme.com/docs/v3).
+Version 3 is the only supported version of the API.

 ## Usage

-FIXME
+*Stay tuned for further usage instructions.
+This library will eventually be hosted on clojars and is under active development.*

 ## License

-Copyright © 2018 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This is distributed under the MIT License.